-Students taking the course as REN R 401B will work in groups of 3-4 to design a research project to address a question in ornithology, collect and analyze their data, and present their results as a 12-minute conference-style research presentation.
+Students taking the course as REN R 401B will work in groups of to design a research project to address a question in ornithology, collect and analyze their data, and present their results as a 12-minute conference-style research presentation.
+Groups may choose to use existing datasets, rather than conducting field data collection.
 Students will also individually write an original scientific research paper on the data.
 While data collection and analysis tasks are shared by the group, you must produce independent papers.
-The group project will be worth 30% of the total course grade, and will include four components: 1) project outline, due Feb.
-2, 2) research presentation, in class Apr.
+The group project will be worth 30% of the total course grade and will include four components: 1) project outline, due Jan.
+31, 2) research presentation, in class Apr.
 4, 3) final paper due Apr.
-6, and 4) peer evaluation, due Apr.
-6.
+9, and 4) peer evaluation, due Apr.
+9.